tarak/django-change-email/_sources/topics/setup.txt

 * ``change_mail/emailchange_detail.html``
     Used in the view :view:`EmailChangeDetailView`.

+It is possible to use different templates.
+Informations on how to change the templates locations can be found in the :ref:`settings <api-settings>` documentation.

 Additional templates are required to send confirmation mails on email address change requests.
-Information on these templates can be found in the :ref:`settings <settings>` documentation.
+Information on these templates can also be found in the :ref:`settings <api-settings>` documentation.

 .. note::
-  Minimal example templates can be found inside the tests module of ``django-change-email``.
+  Minimal example e-mail templates can be found inside the tests module of ``django-change-email``.

 .. _setup-urls: